rinipulikkottilsunny/Scoreboard/README.md

 # ScoreboardLibrary

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.
+It can be integrated into a front-end application.
+The current version does not support backend interaction, which can be achieved in later versions.

+## Assumption

+If there are active matches, this info can be set using setActiveMatches.

 ## The library is capable of